 It’s easy to compare Alibaba to Amazon.
 And BABA vs. AMZN stock has been a virtual standstill.
 Which is the better stock going forward?

 The “BAT” stocks—Baidu (BIDU), Alibaba (BABA) and Tencent Holdings (TCEHY)—tell a compelling China story.
-The three companies have a combined market capitalization of over a trillion dollars and dominate their industries in China, online search, e-commerce and messaging, respectively.
-Our Cabot Global Stocks Explorer subscribers made outstanding profits in these stocks.
+The three companies have a combined market capitalization of over a trillion dollars and dominate their industries in China: online search, e-commerce and messaging, respectively.
+Cabot Explorer subscribers made outstanding profits in these stocks, once upon a time.

-With that in mind, here’s a comparison of the globe’s two biggest e-commerce companies along with a personal opinion as to which one is a better investment right now.
+With that in mind, here’s a comparison of BABA vs. AMZN, the globe’s two biggest e-commerce companies along with a personal opinion as to which one is a better investment right now.
 As usual, using Cabot’s approach to growth stocks, we’ll look at the stocks’ stories, numbers and charts.

 BABA vs. AMZN: Stories, Numbers, Charts

 The lesson here is that the appetite of big investors for mega-cap e-commerce stocks knows no borders.
-Big money wants to buy big, fast-growing companies, and the distinction between developed and emerging markets is looking almost quaint.
+Big money wants to buy big, fast-growing companies, and while Amazon clearly enjoyed an advantage over Alibaba last year, the distinction between developed and emerging markets is narrowing.

-Despite the trade war-related setback both companies suffered in 2019, the long-term growth numbers for AMZN and BABA are strong, which isn’t surprising.
+Despite the trade war-related setback both companies suffered in 2019, the long-term growth numbers for AMZN and BABA are strong in the last few years, which isn’t surprising.
 Here are a couple of tables summarizing revenue and earnings growth.

-In value terms, AMZN trades at a P/E of 81 and BABA’s P/E is 23.
-Since most of the growth stock screens that I’m familiar with call for growth of 20% or more, I think these companies qualify.
+In value terms, AMZN trades at a P/E of 65 and BABA’s P/E is 28.
+Since most of the growth stock screens that I’m familiar with call for greater than 20%, I think these companies qualify.

 Both stocks are hugely liquid and have a ton of institutional sponsors, so there’s nothing there to choose.

 However, it makes no sense to me to buy only one.
-Buying a stake in both AMZN and BABA stock gives you a little protection should either company falter (or falter more than they did during last week’s coronavirus-induced market crash).
-And while the old notion that emerging markets would provide a hedge if developed markets ran into an iceberg (or vice versa) has been undercut by globalization, having a blue chip and a red chip looks like a potentially useful diversification.
+Buying a stake in both AMZN and BABA stock gives you a little protection should either company falter.
+And while the old notion that emerging markets would provide a hedge if developed markets ran into an iceberg (or vice versa) has been undercut by globalization, owning positions in both stocks looks like a potentially useful diversification.